 ‘Without doubt, the ability to summarize is one of the most critical skills in the editor’s toolbox.
-Drafts can be much too wordy and verbose, sentences too lengthy, and paragraphs — frequently stuffed with subordinate clauses and parentheses — just too complex to allow the reader to understand the meaning with any immediacy.
+Writing can be much too wordy and verbose, sentences too lengthy, and paragraphs — frequently stuffed with subordinate clauses and parentheses — just too complex to allow the reader to understand the meaning with any immediacy.
 To be able to capture what is being communicated in a way that preserves its essential meaning while reducing the word-count is an invaluable asset, and one that should be applied more regularly than it is: the job of a good editor is to remove what is surplus to requirements while keeping what is important.’

 Whoa — hang on a moment!
 That opening paragraph is a perfect example of some prose that could really do with a haircut.
 It’s composed of just three sentences, but contains over a hundred words — far more than necessary.